A-Altemara/littletiers/README.md

 Testing a 3 tier Application to learn sending data to a server with POST and making updates.
 Using Postman, Digital Ocean, Faker, AWS, lowDB and Express.

+## set up for DigitOcean

+Runing on ditgial ocean as of 8-20-23

 ## MIT License

 Copyright (c) 2023 Airiel Altemara